DKolmas/DKolmas.github.io/_posts/2019-09-17-Marcov-Decission-Process.md

 The MDP and agent togehter give the rise to a sequence or **trajectory** that begins like this:
 $$S_0,A_0,R_1,S_1,A_1,R_2,S_2,A_2,R_3,....$$

-## Dynamics of Markov Decision Process
+## Dynamics of Markov Decision Processes

 In finite MDP the sets of states, actions and rewards ($$\mathbb{S}$$, $$\mathbb{A}$$, $$\mathbb{R}$$) all have finite number of elements.
 In this case, the random variable $$R_t$$ and $$S_t$$ have well defined discrete probability distributions depending only on the preceding state and action.
 That is, for particular values of these variables, $$s'\in\mathbb{S}$$ and $$r\in\mathbb{R}$$, there is a probability of those values occuring at time $$t$$, given particular values of preceding state and action: